March 2026 Menu

 All Lunches and Dinners are served with homemade desserts at Fleur de' Lis.

-*Williams and Sonoma Almond Croissants served with scrambled eggs, and a fresh fruit cup.
+*Asparagus and ham strata served with a fresh fruit cup.

 Dressing choices: Ranch, Blue Cheese, Thousand Island, Italian, Honey Mustard, French, Catalina, and Raspberry poppy seed.